Skip to main content

-The Department of Systems Design Engineering, through education and research on the design and development of these complex and large-scale systems, aims to nurture researchers, developers, and engineers equipped with fundamental knowledge in the specialized fields of mechanical engineering, creative engineering, and civil and environmental engineering, as well as having knowledge across the fields of system design, and who, with their accurate awareness of regional needs, are able to contribute to local society and to the world.
-To meet these aims, education and research are carried out in tandem in the following three areas.
+The Department of Systems Design Engineering, through education and research on the design and development of these complex and large-scale systems, aims to nurture researchers, developers, and engineers equipped with fundamental knowledge in the specialized fields of mechanical engineering, and civil and environmental engineering, as well as having knowledge across the fields of system design, and who, with their accurate awareness of regional needs, are able to contribute to local society and to the world.
+To meet these aims, education and research are carried out in tandem in the following two areas.

 1) Mechanical Engineering Course

 Basic subjects of mechanical engineering are four kinds of dynamics—mechanics of materials, thermodynamics, fluid mechanics, and mechanics—plus control engineering.
 Education and research, in mechanical engineering course, is planned to deepen the expert knowledge learned in undergraduate school and enable to apply, as well as to build problem-identifying ability and problem-solving ability and communication skills, so as to contribute from a global perspective to formation of a sustainable society where people, the environment, and machines are in harmony.